Taffer/love-experiments/scrolling-texture/README.md

-# Experiment 1 - Sprite Rotation
+# Experiment 1 - Scrolling Texture

-Old games used a technique to animate sprites where they shifted the sprint one row or column per frame.
+Old games used a technique to animate textures where they shifted the sprite one row or column per frame.
 An easy/cheesy way to do this is to just produce a set of sprites that are shifted already and treat them as individual frames.